 Helen Behrens – Trainer

-Helen believes the quality of care can be improved through equipping staff with knowledge and skills.
-Over the past 20 years she has worked in a variety of educational organisations, including the Alzheimer’s Society, with responsibility for developing and delivering a wide range of courses covering all aspects of health and social care: she has been involved with Diploma level 2 and 3 Care and BTEC programmes, including the role of the lead Internal Verifier.
+Over the past 20 years she has worked in a variety of educational organisations, including the Alzheimer’s Society, with the responsibility of developing and delivering a wide range of courses covering all aspects of health and social care: she is involved with Health and Social Care Diplomas level 2 and 3 Care and short accredited programmes, including the role of the lead Internal Verifier.

-Helen has worked substantively in acute settings to improve the quality of care for people with dementia and has a vast subject knowledge in this area.
-Helen has developed and delivered a cascade training programme for qualified staff which is currently in its fourth year.
+Helen believes that the quality of care can be improved by equipping staff with effective knowledge and skills.
+She has worked substantively in acute settings to improve the quality of care for people with dementia and has a vast subject knowledge in this area.
+Helen has developed and delivered a cascade training programme for qualified staff which is currently in its sixth year.

 In partnership with 3SpiritUK and HCPA, Helen has contributed to the East and North Hertfordshire Clinical Commissioning Group Vanguard which focuses on enhancing the skills and confidence of care home staff through a package of education and training.

-Helen is an informal carer for a close family member who has Alzheimer’s disease, so has understanding of the experiences from the perspective of an informal carer, not just a professional.
+Helen was an informal carer for 8 years, for a close family member who had the Alzheimer’s disease, and so does have an understanding of the experiences from the perspective of an informal carer, not just a professional.

-Rachel is a member of the Royal College of Nursing and the Nursing and Midwifery Council.
+Helen is a member of the Nursing and Midwifery Council, Royal College of Nursing and Education and Training Foundation.

 Neil Bitting – Trainer

-Neil is a highly experienced tutor who delivers a wide range of Health & Safety courses including First Aid, Health & Safety, Fire Safety and Moving & Handling.
-These courses are delivered in the Health & Social Care sector, EYFS and to commercial organisations.
+Neil is a highly experienced tutor who delivers a wide range of Health & Safety courses including First Aid, Health & Safety, Fire Safety, Infection Control, Moving & Handling, Medication and Safeguarding.
+These courses are delivered in the Health & Social Care sector, EYFS (Early Years Foundation Stage) and to commercial and sports organisations.

-He is a qualified Sports Therapist and spent 6 years at Cambridge United as Head Youth Therapist dealing with a wide range of acute and chronic injuries in children aged 6 – 16.
+Neil is also a qualified Sports Therapist and spent 6 years at the Cambridge United Football Club as a Head Youth Therapist dealing with a wide range of acute and chronic injuries in children aged 6 – 16.

-During his 2 years as a Lecturer in Sports Injuries at North Hertfordshire College he provided sports injury consultancy to the Watford FC Academy scheme and to Queens School in Bushey.
+During his two years as a Lecturer in Sports Injuries at the North Hertfordshire College he provided sports injury consultancy to the Watford FC Academy scheme and to the Queens School in Bushey.

-He has provided physio support for FA National courses with professional and semi – professional participants.
+He has provided physio support for FA (For All) National courses with professional and semi – professional participants.

-Neil is a corporate member of the Association of First Aiders, the British Safety Council and the Royal Society of Medicine.
-He is registered with CIEH, QualSafe, HABC and FAA Awards for delivery of Level 2 & 3 courses.
+Neil is a corporate member of the Association of First Aiders, the British Safety Council and the National Association for Safety & Health in Care (NASHiCS).
+He is registered with CIEH (Chartered Institute of Environmental Health), QualSafe, HABC and FAA Awards for delivery of Level 2 & 3 courses.

 His courses are informal and relaxed which allows participants to fully engage with the topic and have an effective learning experience.